 How to Register with the FDA

-K2A Management is an FDA consultant in Cambodia.
+QA Technic Cambodia helps companies to register US FDA in Cambodia.
 We help Cambodian clients register their products with the FDA and helps companies comply with U.S. Food and Drug Administration (FDA) regulations quickly and properly.

 Domestic and foreign establishments that manufacture, repack, or re-label animal drug products in the United States are required to register with the FDA.
 Domestic and foreign drug manufacturers, repackers or re-labelers are also required to list all of their commercially marketed drug products.
 This process is done in conjunction with the human drug registration process.

 The Voluntary Cosmetic Registration Program (VCRP) is an FDA post-market reporting system for use by manufacturers, packers, and distributors of cosmetic products that are in commercial distribution in the United States.